Microsoft Support for Windows 7 has ended

 Whether it is for health care, your car maintenance or dealing with this situation, doing nothing is always a choice but is rarely a good, long term solution.
 If you choose this option, make sure you have a very good online backup software subscription, excellent Internet security, don’t plan to buy any new software and be aware that Windows 7 may not be able to be reinstalled if anything dire should happen to your computer.

 - When switching to a Mac, you will have to replace all of your software which may cost more than your computer itself.
 With a PC, software over 10 years old probably will not work correctly and will need to be replaced while software less than 5 years old will almost certainly be fine.

 - When switching to a different PC or Mac, existing peripherals like monitors and printers may not be compatible and may have to be adapted or replaced.
 The older the peripherals are, the higher the chance of incompatibility there is.

 - If you switch to a different computer (PC or Mac, new or reconditioned), you can expect to have data recovery/transfer costs.
 This doesn’t apply to upgrading your current equipment.

 - When upgrading from Windows 7 to Windows 10, some software will probably need to be reinstalled after the upgrade.
-You’ll need you installation information such as keys, serial numbers, product codes, download information, etc. If you can’t find this information, you may have to re-buy the software.
+You’ll need your installation information such as keys, serial numbers, product codes, download information, etc. If you can’t find this information, you may have to re-purchase the software.